CRITICAL MINERALS

 Comprehensive environmental assessments have been conducted, and the project will implement robust water and traffic management plans.
 Key environmental safeguards and enhancements include:

-- No clearance of indigenous vegetation adjacent to the creek.
+- No clearance of indigenous vegetation adjacent to the creek or wetlands.

 - Creation of buffer zones and an ecological reserve adjacent to the creek and wetland to increase the protection of these areas during mining and into the future.